mariusz-ba/Chat/README.md

 npm start
 ```

-If everything goes well you will get store running on http://localhost:3000
+If everything goes well you will get chat running on http://localhost:3000

 To run project in production environment use
 ```